-OLG Unknown owners and postponed rates As councils have little control over amounts due from unknown owners or rates postponed under the Act and is not possible to reliably measure the proportion of rates due from unknown owners that will subsequently be collected, they are not to be included as revenue or assets in the financial statements.
-2. The amount due from unknown owners and postponed rates should be deducted from the total rates levied and only the net amount recognised as revenue in the Income Statement.
+Unknown owners and postponed rates

+- As councils have little control over amounts due from unknown owners or rates postponed under the Act and is not possible to reliably measure the proportion of rates due from unknown owners that will subsequently be collected, they are not to be included as revenue or assets in the financial statements. - 2.
+The amount due from unknown owners and postponed rates should be deducted from the total rates levied and only the net amount recognised as revenue in the Income Statement.
 At the same time, contra asset accounts, 'Unknown owners suspense' and 'Postponed rates suspense', should be created in the general ledger.
 Only the net receivables for rates will be recognised in the Statement of Financial Position.
 If the rates are collected, the entries should be reversed, and if the rates are subsequently written off the debits should be made against the contra asset accounts.

+Impairment provisions

+AASB 9.5.5

-Impairment provisions AASB 9.5.5 3.
-The impairment test under AASB 9 is an expected credit loss model where at Day 1, councils must consider the expected loss on a particular financial asset and recognise this loss in the income statement.4.
-Where there has been a significant increase in credit risk (rebuttable presumption of 30 days overdue) then the expected lifetime credit losses on the financial asset are recognised except where the simplified approach is being used.
-AASB 9.5.5.15 The simplified approach requires lifetime expected credit losses to be recognised on day 1 for trade receivables and contract assets.
-If impairment provision for receivables is material, then Council should include a reconciliation of bad debt provisions: AAOD 7 05U Balance at end of the year AASB 7.35H AASB 15.118c 7.
-If councils have material impairment provisions relating to revenue arising from contracts with customers, then these provisions should be separately disclosed.
+- The impairment test under AASB 9 is an expected credit loss model where at Day 1, councils must consider the expected loss on a particular financial asset and recognise this loss in the income statement. - 4.
+Where there has been a significant increase in credit risk (rebuttable presumption of 30 days overdue) then the expected lifetime credit losses on the financial asset are recognised except where the simplified approach is being used. - The simplified approach requires lifetime expected credit losses to be recognised on day 1 for trade receivables and contract assets. - 6.
+If impairment provision for receivables is material, then Council should include a reconciliation of the balance from the start to the end of the year.